sagarsumit03/home/java/Java.md

 	    class Avocado extends Fruit {};
 	}

-Here, we cannot stop Avocado to extend the Fruit class.
-If we make the Fruit class default, then the assignment of apple to fruit object would not compile.
+Here, <span style="background-color: #E83845">we cannot stop Avocado to extend the Fruit class.</span> If we make the Fruit class default, then the assignment of apple to fruit object would not compile.
 Hence, now we can use sealed classes to allow only specific classes to extend our superclass.
 An example is given below:

 	public abstract sealed class FruitSealed permits AppleSealed, PearSealed {}